lebaston100/MIDItoOBS/README.md

 ### "Bidirectional mode" !!ADVANCED/EXPERIMENTAL!!

-THIS IS ONLY FOR ADVANCED USERS THAT ARE COMFORTABLE EDIGING CONFIG FILES
+THIS IS ONLY FOR ADVANCED USERS THAT ARE COMFORTABLE EDITING CONFIG FILES

 If you enable the "bidirectional" mode while setting up SetCurrentScene or SetPreviewScene the script will try to open the input device as an output device and listen for Preview or Program scene change events.
 It will then send out a note_on or control_change event on midi channel 0 to the same note or control channel that is setup for the specific scene.